sampsyo/cs6120/content/blog/2019-10-23-AutoVectoring/index.md

     return NEXT;
   }
 ```
 These external calls add potentially significant overhead to the execution.
 We quantify this overhead to more accurately evaluate execution time in the interpreter.
 We run a vvadd benchmark, documented below, varying array sizes of (128, 1024, 2048, 4196, 8192).
 We run 10 iterations of each configuration and average the execution time between them.
 We then compare execution time with and without calls to the Rust library.
 We find there is a 16% overhead for making Rust calls.
-While we predict this will be offset for especially large arrays, we decided to add rust calls for serialized instructions as well to isolate the vectorized instructions as a variable in our experiment from the Rust call overhead variable.
+While we predict this will be offset for especially large arrays, we decided to add Rust calls for serialized instructions as well to isolate the vectorized instructions as a variable in our experiment from the Rust call overhead variable.

 In addition, note the loads and stores that accompany the vectorized add instruction.
 The ```vadd``` function implements ```c[i] = a[i] + b[i]```.
 However, this line translated to Bril IR would look like the code below.
 ```